borool/website/docs/my-work/commercial.md

 ## Viseven

-In Viseven, I write user docs, API documentation, and UX copy for a web application, a Vue-based framework, and a CLI tool.
+In Viseven, I wrote user and developer docs, API documentation, and UX copy for a web application, a Vue-based framework, and a CLI tool.

 Some examples of my work: